Hello and welcome!

 - First, it is highly improbable that two pieces of data (inputs) will have the same output.
 Note that with fixed-size outputs, it’s possible that two different inputs will produce the same hash; but hash functions are typically designed so that it’s unlikely; part of this is that they have a large enough output space (say, 160 bits).
 Similarly, given a hash output, it’s hard to find an input that generates it.

 - Second, they are reasonable fast for modern computers to compute.
-(There are some hash functions that are designed to be slower for various reasons, but not the hash functions we’re referring to in this course, like SHA-2 and so on).
+(There are some hash functions that are designed to be slower for various reasons, usually related to protecting hashed passwords.
+But this is not true of the hash functions we’re referring to in this course, like SHA-2 and so on).

 - Finally, as previously mentioned, the output is fixed size and relatively small.
 The input can be 1 KB or 1TB, but the output is always the same size.
 For example, SHA-2 produces 256 bit outputs.

 Commonly used older hash functions include MD5 (128 bits) and SHA-1 (160 bits); both are known to be potentially vulnerable to a malicious adversary (though some of the attack models are not likely to be realistic for disk images).
-SHA-2 (256 bits) is not known to be vulnerable to malicious attempts at finding collisions.
+SHA-2 (256 bits) is still considered a reasonable choice for most cryptographic applications.

 Note there are various tools you can use to generate hashes.
 Here’s what I used on my Mac; these tools were installed using MacPorts:

 gmd5sum adams.dd 48a6e3ebfc375bd2e8a966690bd2d6d2 adams.dd shasum adams.dd 1701bc76af9ff88335887e217b16c11f7289ecfc adams.dd shasum -a 256 4d56552f2c1125d1298c3f40d8072abc05428e897879056b1e851aa0451b1ad0 adams.dd

 The Sleuth Kit (tsk)